-A family man, he believes in the importance of spending time with his wife and five children in order to successfully build a strong family base where each member is enriched, loved, and appreciated.
+A family man, he believes in the importance of spending family time in order to successfully build a strong family base where each member is enriched, loved, and appreciated.

-A pan Afrikan Nationalist, he is an outspoken advocate for Afrikan culture and places a strong emphasis on political, cultural, and social issues.
-Poet Deep advances the effort through his music and associations which was a focus of his first mix tape in 2014, “The Project” which was a collection of songs from 2008-2014 and continues to be one of his platforms.
+A Pan Afrikan Nationalist, he is an outspoken advocate for Afrikan culture and places a strong emphasis on political, cultural, and social issues.
+Poet Deep advances the effort through his music and associations which was a focus of his first mix tape in 2014, “The Project” which was a collection of songs from 2008-2014.

 With influences like K-rino and Immortal Technique mixed in with his own personal style and delivery, Poet Deep brings a fresh twist to what it really means to be a hip-hop artist.

 He creates music with a message and a purpose.
 A keen and aware rapper to his core, his motto is, “In life you're either a victim or victor."
 As such, he believes that music should bring you to act, in a productive way, for the betterment of your world and those around you.

-Poet Deep’s goal is to provide a shift in thought, attitude, and behavior amongst people.
+Poet Deep’s goal is to provide a shift in thought, attitude, and behavior among people.
 His main focus is to propagate Black Manhood and family hood and community service involvement and does not back down from what he believes in even if it is not what’s hot or popular.